 If your air-consuming application was running, the compressor would never generate enough air pressure to reach kick out, might not even reach MOP for the application, and it would run until it overheated and kicked out on thermal overload.

-This would lead to a fair amount of water vapour and water in that air line since as it condensed, water would have no where to go but down the airline to your tools.
+This would lead to a fair amount of water vapor and water in that airline since as it condensed, water would have nowhere to go but down the airline to your tools.

-The reservoir / air tank of the compressor allows some dwell time for the compressed air to cool and drop out water, and now this warm compressed air would cool in the air line where water vapour would condense.
+The reservoir/air tank of the compressor allows some dwell time for the compressed air to cool and drop out water, and now this warm compressed air would cool in the airline where water vapor would condense.

-So, from a strictly plumbing standpoint what you present seems reasonable, if impractical, as long as you are OK with lots of water running into your air lines.
+So, from a strict plumbing standpoint what you present seems reasonable, if impractical, as long as you are OK with lots of water running into your airlines.